HassanKaderi/HassanKaderi/README.md

-### Hi there 👋
+### Hi there 👋 My name is Hassan.
+My friends call me Abuuk (In arabic meaning your dad.)

-🔭 I’m currently working on developing a 2D Physics enviornment in...
-Java 🌱 I’m currently learning Java is probably not the best for game developement
+- 🔭 I’m currently working on developing a 2D Physics enviornment in...
+Java
+- 🌱 I’m currently learning Java is probably not the best for game developement

-⚡ Fun facts: I drained hours into RuneScape and I have a severe gambling addiction to opening [Pokémon packs](https://unpackeronline.netlify.app/).
+- ⚡ Fun facts: I drained hours into RuneScape and I have a severe gambling addiction to opening [Pokémon packs](https://unpackeronline.netlify.app/) (Yes I did make a site to fuel my addiction).

-💻 Languages: Java, JavaScript, C#, Python, Luau and CSS.
+- 💻 Languages: Java, JavaScript, C#, Python, Luau and CSS.

-📫 How to reach me: HassanImadKaderi@gmail.com
+- 📫 How to reach me: HassanImadKaderi@gmail.com

 <!--